jepusto/clubSandwich/cran-comments.md

 ## Resubmission

 This is a re-submission.
-This version includes miscellaneous bug fixes, error-handling, and corrections to the documentation.
+This version is a maintenance release that fixes an outstanding error on M1Mac, which Dr. Ripley requested that we address by 2022-01-23.

 Please note that the DESCRIPTION file includes a citation to Bell and McCaffrey (2002), but unfortunately that article does not have a DOI; I have included a URL instead.